guilhermesilveira/Raman-uPL-Spectra-Analysis/README.md

 # Raman-μPL-Spectra-Analysis
 Raman and Micro-Photoluminescence (μPL) spectroscopy are powerful characterization technique providing many useful informations on the sample, they are non-destructives and have a spatial resolution around 100nm, which makes them widely used in nanoscience.
 This repository contains the source code to analyze raw measurements performed by Raman and μPL spectroscopy.

+## The code
+The code takes spectra in input, fit the data with Lorentzian or Gaussian curves depending on the situation, and then return the position and the quality factor of the peaks in the spectra.
+The results are then plotted as a function of time or position to check the evolution of the data. `Python 3.7`is required to run the code.

 ## Characterized samples
 <img align="right" src="https://raw.githubusercontent.com/Aurelien-Pelissier/Raman-uPL-Spectra-Analysis/master/img/nb.png" width=400>